mdeniz/marcus_bikes/README.md

 * Multicurrency and multilanguage support.
 * Bag of data attributes for each product in a structured way.
 Add more info to each product that could be shown in the product page automatically.
 Info that doesn't need to be customized, like dimensions of a certain frame, number of pins for a chain, etc.
 * Be able to use categories as the products set a CustomizablePart can select options from instead of having to specify product by product as options.
-* Filtering on the catalog to narrow down the list of products to be shown.
+* Filtering on the catalog to narrow down the list of products to be shown, by brand, by price range, etc.
+* Catalog ordering, using different columns, like price, category, brand, etc
 * API??